 SLP Level 2

-Level 2 of the Strategic Leadership Program is designed for UW managers, directors, and other executives who operate in complex environments and must be successful in multiple areas, including strategic planning, organizational change, and performance management.
+Level 2 of the Strategic Leadership Program is a suite of offerings designed for UW managers, directors and other executives who operate in complex environments and must be successful in multiple areas, including strategic planning, organizational change and performance management.

 Current SLP Level 2 offerings are shown below.

 When “command and control” no longer works in today’s professional environment, managers are charged with developing a new set of skills to support the teams and organizations they work within.
 This is a coaching approach – with numerous practices managers can utilize to more effectively lead their employees.
 Successful managers cultivate a coaching mindset to attract, develop and retain their employees.

 The International Coaching Federation defines coaching as a ‘thoughtful and creative process that inspires employees to maximize their personal and professional potential.’
 This course is designed for leaders, managers and directors who supervise staff.
 The purpose of this interactive course is to equip managers with practical skills they can use to support the development of their direct reports and to provide depth and meaning to their work.